 The French returned to Ivory Coast in 2011 to finish off president Laurent Gbagbo, who refused to concede his election loss .
 The French ousted Gbagbo and arrested him, then subdued mercenaries hired by the former president.

-In 2012, an Islamist group in Mali called Ansar Dine backed Tuareg tribes and secular militia in declaring independence in the Northern area of the former French colony.
+In 2012, an Islamist group in Mali called Ansar Dine backed Tuareg tribes and secular militia in declaring independence in the Northern area of the former colony of France.
 They quickly captured three of the country’s largest cities and imposed strict Sharia law.
 The power vacuum attracted insurgents and jihadists from other Islamist groups, including al-Qaeda in the Islamic Maghreb.
 The Malian government fell in a coup led by Malian troops unhappy with the government’s handling of the crisis.

 Once a civilian interim government was re-established in the capital of Bamako, Islamist militants began to push toward the country’s center, and the French sent in the marines.
 French airstrikes stopped the Islamist advance and French troops helped the Malians recapture the vital city of Konna.
 By the time the French and Malians reached Timbuktu, Islamist resistance faded to nil.
 The entire operation took six months.

 Today, France leads a 3,000-strong counterterrorism force in Africa, spanning Mali, Niger, Burkina Faso, Mauritania, and Chad.
 They are the sole Western, NATO country in Operation Barkhane, fighting Islamist presence in West Africa, fighting ISIS and al-Qaeda-linked militants throughout the region.